Office of Marketing & Communications

-Corban's website is designed, maintained and updated by the Marketing & Communications office.
-All departments and offices may send web changes to the Communications office using the Project Request Form.
-Note that generally, web changes will be done within one week of request, but each request is unique depending on its complexity.
-Please contact the Communications office if you have questions regarding your request.
+Corban's website is designed, maintained and updated by Marketing & Communications and University Information Services.
+All departments and offices may send web changes via email to the Director of Institutional Marketing, firstname.lastname@example.org.
+Generally, web changes will be done within one week of request, but each request is unique depending on its complexity.

 The majority of the photos used in Corban's printed materials and web pages are taken by on-campus photographers.
 When there is a need for event documentation or a specific photo, contact the Communications office and setup a photo appointment.

 Corban's copy center is a full service center providing black and white and color copies on a variety of paper choices as well binding capabilities.
-Please call or stop by the Alumni House for assistance: 503-375-7157.
+Please call or stop by for assistance: 503-375-7157.